How to Build a Sturdy Workbench: Step-by-Step Guide

 Finishing

 Apply three coats of a durable finish to protect the top from glue, finish, and moisture.
-Boiled lineweed oil is a traditional choice that is easy to apply and repair.
+Boiled linseed oil is a traditional choice that is easy to apply and repair.
 Polyurethane provides a harder, more protective surface.
 Whatever you choose, avoid film-building finishes on the top — they can make the surface too smooth for clamping.

 Your new workbench will serve as the foundation of your woodworking for decades.
 Take your time building it, and enjoy the process of creating something truly useful with your own hands.